Article ID: 234656 - View products that this article applies to.

 NOTE Ensure that any alternate caching mechanism can properly handle multiple types of failure.

-For additional information and details about SQLIOStress, see the following article in the Microsoft Knowledge Base:
+For additional information and details about SQLIOSim, see the following article in the Microsoft Knowledge Base:

 231619Many PC manufactures (for example, Compaq, Dell, Gateway, or HP) order the drives with the write cache disabled.
 However, testing shows that this may not always be the case so you should always test it completely.

-NOTE If there is any question as to the caching status of your disk drive, please contact the manufacturer and obtain the proper utility or jumper settings to disable write caching operations.
+Note If you have any question about the caching status of your disk drive, contact the manufacturer and obtain the appropriate utility or jumper settings to disable write caching operations.

 For complete details on SQL Server I/O requirements, visit the following Microsoft Web site: http://www.microsoft.com/sql/alwayson/overview.mspx